 1. I widened the entryway by 5″.
 It may sound like a big hassle to re-frame a wall just to gain 5″, but it allowed me to install my light/fan switch beside the door versus having it a few steps into the bathroom around a corner (meaning every new person using the bathroom would have to search for it rather than it being intuitive, and you’d be in the dark for the first few steps into the space).

 And this 5″ will look more like 17″ once the cabinet is installed as I’m not putting a door on it, so you’ll see into it’s 12″ depth.
-Below, you can see the little patch on the floor where I widened the entry.
-That half foot will make a huge difference.

 And sure, this meant stealing from from my front closet, but the benefits of a larger bathroom outweighed having a smaller closet.
 This also means that my high cabinet will have more breathing room and you won’t be as pinned in when grabbing a towel, etc.